DumiM/Orbitals/Sprints/Sprint_4/SPRINT4.md

 	* use keyboard inputs to allow toggling of pause and overlapping 1 hour
 * As a player I want to create my own blackole where I like
 	* Implement the ability to add and delete blackholes using the mouse 2.5 hours
+* As a player, I want the ability to control the size of my objects
+	* Implement size control using keyboard input - 1 hour
 * As a player I want to see the game's status and a help tips
 	* Add a screen to display a help guide 1 hour
 	* Add a screen to display the status of the game variables 0.5 hours